 Type of institution: University/Higher Education Institution

 Economists study the world through the analysis of decision-making in households, businesses and broader society.
 They examine details and put pieces together, always striving to understand the 'big picture'.
 Armed with these insights, economists can give expert advice on business strategy, understand the background behind the news, influence public policy for a better world, and make informed personal financial decisions.
 Economics graduates go on to all sorts of exciting careers.
-You might be a high-stakes stockbroker, banker, or financial planner, a data analyst in a government agency or a health economist with a pharmaceutical group.
+You might be a high-stakes stockbroker, banker, or financial planner, a data analyst in a government agency or health economist with a pharmaceutical group.
 You could be a demand planner in a big wine company.
-Perhaps you will end up working in journalism, foreign affairs or mobile game development.
+Perhaps you'll end up working in journalism, foreign affairs or mobile game development.

 - This program sets you up to understand and shape our economy's future.
 You will: learn how to break down complex issues into resolvable questions

 - discover advanced techniques for analysing and managing data